Farrah Fawcett

 Picture

 I was always aware of Farrah Fawcett in the way most people are aware of cultural icons.
 I knew the 1976 red swimsuit poster.
-I knew her name and her association with Charlie's Angels.
+I knew her name and her association with Charlie’s Angels.
 What I did not know was her work.
-I had never watched an episode of the show, nor had I seen her films or television movies.
-My understanding was cultural rather than experiential.
+I had never watched an episode of the series, nor had I seen her films or television movies.
+My understanding of her was cultural rather than experiential.

 1 Comment